Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 The [Pyflyby codebase](https://github.com/deshaw/pyflyby) provides a window into advanced data structures and programming paradigms.
-Its use of modules and programming concepts are unusual relative to those found in more classical data science-focused libraries.
+Its use of modules and programming concepts is unusual relative to those found in more classical data science-focused libraries.
 For example:

  - Pyflyby will conduct non-trivial manipulation of the Python Abstract Syntax